google/ads-api-report-fetcher/README.md

 * You will provide a list of ads script files
 * Application Default Credentials is set with a service account key file as `/app/service_account.json`

-So you can map your local files onto these pathes so that Gaarf inside a container will find them.
+So you can map your local files onto these paths so that Gaarf inside a container will find them.
-Or copy them before building, so they will be embeded into the image.
+Or copy them before building, so they will be embedded into the image.

 This is an example of running Gaarf (Node version) with mapping local files, assuming you have `.gaarfrc` and `service_account.json` in the current folder:
 ```